Vegetable Lamb of Tartary: In search of the legend

 Earlier versions of the legend tell of the lamb as a fruit, springing from a melon or gourd-like seed, perfectly formed as if born naturally.
 As time passed, this idea was replaced with the notion that the creature was indeed both a living animal and a living plant.
-Gustav Schlegel, in his work on the various legends of the vegetable lamb, recounts the lamb being born without its horns, but with two puffs of white, curly hair instead.
+Schlegel, in his work on the various legends of the vegetable lamb, recounts the lamb being born without its horns, but with two puffs of white, curly hair instead.

 The 14th century book The Travels of Sir John Mandeville is credited with bringing the legend to public attention in Europe.
 It describes a strange gourd-like fruit grown in Tartary.
 Once ripe, the fruit was cut open, revealing what looked like a lamb in flesh and blood but lacking wool.
 The fruit and the lamb could then be eaten.

 Friar Odoric of Friuli, much like Mandeville, travelled extensively and claimed to have heard of gourds in Persia that, when ripe, opened to contain lamb-like beasts.